Max Bruch: Works

 Bruch's other works include his two less well-known concerti for violin and orchestra, No. 2 in D minor (1878) and No. 3 in D minor (1891) (which Bruch regarded as at least as fine as the famous first); as well as a Concerto for Clarinet, Viola, and Orchestra, and many more pieces for violin, viola, or cello, and orchestra.
 His three symphonies contain distinctive German Romantic melodic writing that is orchestrated effectively.

-To this triple output he added three orchestral suites in later life, of which the third has a remarkable history.
+To this output he added three orchestral suites in later life, of which the third has a remarkable history.
 Its origin can be found in Capri, where Bruch had witnessed a procession in which a tune was played on a tuba that "could very well be the basis of a funeral march", and would be the basis of this suite, that he finished in 1909.
 The American Sutro sisters piano duo, Rose and Ottilie Sutro, however, had asked Bruch for a concerto specifically for them, which he produced by arranging this suite into a double piano concerto, but only to be played within the Americas and not beyond.
 The Concerto in A flat minor for Two Pianos and Orchestra, Op.
 88a, was finished in 1912 for the Sutros, but was never played in the original version.
 They performed the work only twice, in two different versions of their own.
 The score was withdrawn in 1917 and rediscovered only after Ottilie Sutro's death in 1970.
 The sisters also played a major part in the fate of the manuscript of the Violin Concerto No. 1: Bruch had sent it to them to be sold in the United States, but they kept it and sold it only for their own profit.

 Violinists Joseph Joachim and Willy Hess advised Bruch on his writing for that instrument, and Hess premiered some of his works, including the Concert Piece for Violin and Orchestra, Op.
 84, which was composed for him.